iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.11/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.alohasafe.alert 5 reviews"/>
 </p>

+> How can you stay safe from the c_firus<br> :date: __2021-01-20 08:46:31__

+> works as exactly designed to.<br> :date: __2021-01-17 12:51:54__

+> It's very easy to set up but there is some issues that I have heard from other people concerning using this on an Iphone 6 but over all it is a very good app to track if you have been exposed.
+The only thing I can say is that if you don't usually take your phone every where then it could throw off the results on the app.
+But again it is a very good app.<br> :date: __2021-01-17 09:16:38__

+> Quick and easy.<br> :date: __2021-01-16 21:15:05__

+> Awesome App and easy<br> :date: __2021-01-16 19:02:18__

 > Easy to download, setup and navigate.
 The more people that use it the better it works.<br> :date: __2021-01-16 09:28:25__

 > I get in person school soon, so if I get one notification that someone get covid I gon start runnin brah<br> :date: __2021-01-14 03:50:44__